ShatadruDhar/Tekshila/README.md

 ## 🔐 GitHub Integration

-- PokeMentor uses [PyGithub](https://pygithub.readthedocs.io/) for GitHub operations.
+- Tekshila uses [PyGithub](https://pygithub.readthedocs.io/) for GitHub operations.
 - Your personal access token should have `repo` scope to allow for PR creation.

 ## 📂 Project Structure